redbadger/awesome-badger/chriswhealy/FractalWASM/05 MB Julia Set/01/README.md

 const jImageOffset = WASM_PAGE_SIZE * mImagePages
 ```

-Now when we allocate the block of shared memory, we must account for the space needed by the second image.
+Now when JavaScript allocates the block of shared memory, it must account for the extra space needed by the second image.
 The easiest way to do this is simply to add up the number of memory pages needed by both images and the colour palette.

 ```javascript
 const wasmMemory = new WebAssembly.Memory({